Tat Tak School

 Tat Tak School (達德學校) was a public primary school in Ping Shan, Hong Kong.
 Founded in 1931 to educate children in the villages, Tat Tak School relocated to the new building in 1965 until its closure in 1998.
-It is now the most well-known haunted school in the city.
+It is now the most well-known haunted school in Hong Kong.

 History

 Tat Tak School was established in February 1931 by the Tangs of Ping Shan and philanthropists.
 First housed in Yu Kiu Ancestral Hall, it is as one of the New Territories' first educational institutions.
 Classes were suspended during the Japanese occupation.
 After it resumed in 1943 at Tat Tak Communal Hall, the school moved back to the ancestral hall a year later.
 As enrollment grew, the school occupied the adjacent Ng Kwai Tong, a former study hall which once offered lessons until Tat Tak School established, in early 1950s to accommodate new students.

 Nonetheless, with over 700 students, the old ancestral hall was no longer meeting the demand of space, and thus a new campus was built funded by the Tangs.
 Upon the completion of construction in 1965, Tat Tak School relocated to the new site.
 The two-storey new main building is in U-shape, with the hall at the centre and classrooms in the other two wings.
 The surrounded open area is a basketball court and trees were planted around the school.
 In 1975 the school had at least 700 students and more than 20 teaching staff, making it the largest primary school in Yuen Long District.

+For a period of time from 1983 to 1988, the school was partially leased to the Special Education Section of the Hong Kong Education Department to run one of the Resource Teaching Centres to provide face-to-face remedial teaching for lower secondary school students with learning needs in the area.
+The centre occupied the four classrooms on the upper level of the east wing of the school.
+Each service session would accommodate about 60 students from different secondary schools.
+The service was well received and no major incidents were recorded.

 Due to declining enrollment, Tat Tak School closed in 1998.
 The site has been abandoned since then, with authorities locking the school gate.